Mendasp/NS2Plus/README.md

 	- Fixed minimap/commander highlight colors not being applied.
 	- Fixed nameplates distance setting not taking effect.
 	- Fixed vanilla bug where dropped weapon expire timers and respawn timers didn't work for Commanders.
+	- Fixed vanilla bug where nameplates would still show in addition to the Insight frames in Overhead Spectator if the camera was close enough.
 	- Updated spectator help text with updated drawing/clearing binds.

 - 29/07/2015